-It is set in the pre-WWI Venice.
-Main character, Gustav von Aschenbach, a middle-aged intellectual, played by Dick Bogarde arrives to Venice.
+It is set in pre-WWI Venice.
+Main character Gustav von Aschenbach, a middle-aged intellectual (played by Dirk Bogarde), arrives in Venice.
 There he stays in the hotel where he notices a big Polish family.
 He falls in love with a teenage boy, Tadzio.
 Much longing ensues as the main character observes the boy.

 Then an epidemic breaks out in Venice.
 The protagonist wants to leave but then changes his mind.
 He goes on following the boy around the city from some distance.
 Meanwhile the Venice decays as the disease takes its toll.
 Cholera in this movie might be a metaphor for the looming WWI.